Greatest Common Divisor. Euclidean algorithm

 - Jun 19, 2024

 We use the greatest common divisor (GCD) to determine a relationship between different quantities.
 Consider having 12 blue and 8 red cans of paint.
 We want to know what color we get by mixing them.
-The gcd(12, 8)=4 simplifies the ratio of 12:8 to 3:2.
-The color mixing guide identifies the color as purple (Fig 1).
-Thus, the GCD helps the quantities to establish common ground.
-It is also used to simplify fractions and similar problems.
+The gcd(12, 8)=4 simplifies a ratio 12:8 to 3:2.
+Now we can reference a color mixing guide and learn that the color will be purple (Fig. 2).
+The GCD is also used to simplify fractions and related tasks.

-When dealing with small numbers, we can find their GCD by listing all divisors and picking the largest.
-However, this method becomes increasingly difficult as the numbers get larger.
-For example, mixing 693 blue and 462 red cans also yields purple because the gcd(693, 462) = 231 simplifies 693:462 to 3:2.
-Finding all common divisors, such as 1, 3, 7, 11, 21, 33, 77, and 231, is not an easy task.
-So, is there a way to find the greatest common divisor bypassing the lower ones?
-The Euclidean algorithm does precisely that.
+When dealing with small numbers, we can find the GCD by listing all divisors and choosing the largest.
+However, this will get increasingly problematic when numbers grow larger.
+For example, mixing 693 blue and 462 red cans will also make purple because the gcd(693, 462) = 231 simplifies 693:462 to 3:2.
+Finding all common divisors, such as 1, 3, 7, 11, 21, 33, 77, and 231, is a time consuming task, prone to mistakes.
+So, is there a way to find the greatest common divisor, bypassing all the lower ones?
+The Euclidean algorithm does just that.

-Euclid introduced the algorithm in the treatise Elements around 300 BC, using a geometrical approach to explain it.
-In Fig 2 left, we consider two line segments, AB and CD, which have no numeric values.
-Their lengths can only be defined relative to each other.
-Our task is to find the greatest common unit that divides them both without leaving a remainder.
+Euclid introduced this algorithm in his treatise Elements around 300 BC, using a geometrical approach to illustrate it.
+In Fig. 3, left, we consider two lengths, AB and CD, which have no numeric values.
+We aim to find the greatest common unit that divides them exactly.
 This unit is CF, though we don't know it yet.
-Once identified, this unit can be used to express the length of the segments as AB=10xCF and CD=7xCF, resulting in the ratio of 10:7.
-Here, 10 and 7 are integers, validating that the GCD condition is satisfied.
-The question is, how do we find this unit?
+Once identified, CF can quantify the lengths as AB=10xCF and CD=7xCF, with a ratio of 10:7.
+Here, 10 and 7 are integers, proving the GCD stipulation is satisfied.
+How do we find the unit CF?

 gcd(AB, CD) = gcd(CD, AE), where AE = AB - CD